amir-abdi/artisynth_point2point/README.md

-# Point-to-Point toy project for ArtiSynth
+# Point-to-Point with Muslces Project for ArtiSynth
 This is the code for **"Muscle Excitation Estimation in Biomechanical Simulation Using NAF Reinforcement Learning"** paper submitted to the Computational Biomechanics for Medicine XIII, A MICCAI 2018 Workshop, Granada, Spain,